csantanapr/cordova-plugin-workspace/README.md

 Shows how to author a cordova plugin hook

-This plugin replaces the build.js for cordova ios, if a workspace is present it will build the workspace instead of the project, sometime useful when having cocoapods in a cordova app.
+This plugin replaces the build.js and clean.js for cordova ios, if a workspace is present it will build/clean the workspace instead of the project, sometime useful when having cocoapods in a cordova app.

 Only tested with cordova-ios@3.9.2